The fluid in the connective tissue spaces is called interstitial fluid.

 As the alveoli are progressively destroyed, thick-walled cysts (called honeycombs because they look like cells in a hive) are left in place.

 The condition that results from these changes is called pulmonary fibrosis.

-Although the various interstitial lung diseases are separate and have different causes, they do have some similar characteristics.
+Although the various interstitial lung diseases are separate and have different causes, they have similar characteristics.

-All of these lead to a decreased ability to transfer oxygen to the blood, all of which cause stiffness and shrinkage of the lungs, making it difficult to breathe and causing coughing.
+All of these lead to a decreased ability to transfer oxygen to the blood, all of which causes stiffness and shrinkage of the lungs, making it difficult to breathe and causing coughing.

-However, being able to remove carbon dioxide from the blood is generally not a problem.
+However, removing carbon dioxide from the blood is generally not a problem.